azdavis/rjsonnet/docs/types.md

 ##  ^ type: number
 ```

-## Syntax
+## Type syntax

-Although we don't introduce new syntax to the source language, we do use a certain syntax to report types to the user.
+Although we don't introduce new syntax for types to the Jsonnet language, we do use a certain syntax to report types to the user.

 ### Unknown type